How Crowdsourcing Innovation Culture Creates Value

 In light of the shift towards remote work, collecting feedback has become a bigger stumbling block than ever.
 Feedback is essential to crowdsourcing and innovation, meaning it should take precedence in your organizational preparation plan.
 Overall, there are three areas you should aim to pull feedback from:

-3. Your innovation ecosystem - An innovation ecosystem is a network of entities working cooperatively and competitively towards innovation.
+3. Your innovation ecosystem: An innovation ecosystem is a network of entities working cooperatively and competitively towards innovation.
 It could be made up of academic-industry collaborations, other businesses, or any other relevant organizations.
-Typically, it takes a great deal of time and effort to build this type of network. rready sought to change this by inviting each of our clients to join a pre-built, collaborative innovation ecosystem of KICKBOX* users.
+Typically, it takes a great deal of time and effort to build this type of network.

 You know the saying, “Two heads are better than one?”
 By that logic, 100 heads providing feedback is incredible.
 Unfortunately, organizing and responding to all that feedback can get tricky.
-A feedback collection and organization software will support your efforts and help track the success of your innovation program as a whole.
+An innovation management solution that incorporates feedback collection will support your efforts and help track the success of your innovation program as a whole.

 Encouraging Participation